Schedule an appointment:410-337-1338 410-337-1338

-UM St. Joseph Medical Center’s Urologic Oncology Center provides experienced, coordinated care to patients who have been diagnosed with a urologic malignancy.
-If you or a loved one are diagnosed with a urologic cancer, you can take comfort in knowing the physicians at UM St. Josephs’ Urologic Cancer Center are trained in the most up-to-date treatments for prostate, kidney, and bladder cancer, and other complicated urologic diseases.
+UM St. Joseph Medical Center's Cancer Institute provides experienced, coordinated care to patients who have been diagnosed with a urologic malignancy.
+If you or a loved one are diagnosed with a urologic cancer, you can take comfort in knowing the physicians at the Cancer Institute are trained in the most up-to-date treatments for prostate, kidney, and bladder cancer, and other complicated urologic diseases.

 With laparoscopic kidney removal, of either a portion of the kidney or the entire organ, the surgery is far less invasive than open-abdomen procedures.
 Patients can return to normal activities in a fraction of the time previously required for recovery.
 Not every patient is a candidate for laparoscopic kidney surgery, and for those who are not, St. Joseph still performs conventional, open surgery with similar success rates to laparoscopic surgery.

 The Cancer Institute also offers kidney-sparing surgery (nephron sparing).
 In certain instances, only a part of the kidney is removed with the tumor, allowing us to spare the remaining normal portion.
 This is appropriate for certain patients who have smaller tumors that are not centrally located in the kidney.
 We utilize both laparoscopic and robotic techniques to remove the tumor and then reconstruct the remaining kidney.